JJShi92/RTEMS-Resource-Synchronization-Protocols/README.md

 Test suites for DPCP and MPCP on RTEMS-5.3 can be found in `protocol_test` inside the `RTEMS-5_3` folder.

 ## Formal Verification:
 Verifications are provided for both DPCP and MPCP in the `RTEMS-5_3/verifications` directory.
+Follow the same directions for the verification as above however only modificaton to the `cpustdatomic.h` file in step 3 is needed.